tradlyplatform/marketplace-api/puffin-v2/docs/appfeatures.md

 - You can create additional attributes specific to an account category rather than overall

+## Geo Location
+User able to add location in different scenarios to help the selling and buying experiences.
+- Sellers able to add locations while their creating the store, this helps when buyers find nearby stores (on collection widget)
+- Sellers able to add location while adding listings/products (They can opt to remove as well), so their items shows up in listing search.

 ## Wishlist / Bookmarks / Save Listings / Favourites
 User able to add an item to his Wishlist (also called as bookmarks, save, favourite) to refer that in future for further actions